 Public transport growth

-- We have seen public transport patronage rocket to 92 million trips per year – unprecedented numbers of Aucklanders are getting out of their cars
+We have seen public transport patronage rocket to more than 95 million trips per year – unprecedented numbers of Aucklanders are getting out of their cars

 Bus patronage growth

 Bus services totalled 69.1 million passenger boardings for the 12-months to December 2018, an increase +7.1% on the previous year.
 Patronage for December 2018 was 4.7 million, an increase of +6.2% on December 2017.